 Saturday, December 10 – 2nd Annual Great Gift Hunt.

 Shoppers and diners will have the chance to “find” gift certificates from participating businesses!
 Each customer that makes a purchase in a participating business during the Great Gift Hunt will receive a holiday gift bag.
 The gift bag may contain candy or a gift certificate from that business or a gift certificate for our grand prize, The Loop Family Day Package (including everything you and your family need for a fun filled day in The Loop).
-Don’t forget to check out the Holiday Market in The Loop from 9 am to 1 pm
+Don’t forget to check out the Holiday Market in The Loop from 9 am to 1 pm.

 Friday and Saturday, December 16 and 17 – National Ugly Holiday Sweater Days.